How do the CI Vehicles Work?

-Whether new to the CIF or having utilized the CI Advisory Platform services, once a project is deemed to have reached the mid-stage of development by an interested CI Vehicles partner it becomes eligible for consideration for the remaining development activity investment.
-Relative to the funding/investment needed to get to mid stage, this is typically a much larger amount, often in the range of USD 0.5 to 2 million depending on the type and scale of the project.
-It is the amount needed to secure the key agreements, major studies performed by consultants (e.g., the environmental and social impact assessment [ESIA]) and the resulting approvals and permits, land and rights-of-way, etc. that are needed for the project to be “shovel ready”, such that it is attractive to construction financing investors.
+Whether new to the CIF or having utilized the CI Advisory Platform services, once a project is deemed to have reached the mid-stage of preparation by an interested CI Vehicles partner it becomes eligible for consideration for the remaining preparation activity investment.
+Relative to the funding/investment needed to get to mid stage, this is typically a much larger amount, often in the range of US$0.5 – 2 million depending on the type and scale of the project.
+It is the amount needed to secure the key agreements, major studies performed by consultants (e.g., the Environmental and Social Impact Assessment [ESIA]) and the resulting approvals and permits, land and rights-of-way, etc. that are needed for the project to be “shovel ready”, such that it is attractive to construction financing investors.

 Evidence of continued government support

-Suitable evidence showing support for the project from all/other levels of government (federal, state/provincial, and local municipal) in terms of both (i) committing to assist the development, acceptance, and promotion of the project, and (ii) being willing to consider and negotiate financial guarantees for the project, where appropriate.
+Suitable evidence showing support for the project from all/other levels of government (federal, state/provincial, and local municipal) in terms of both (i) committing to assist the preparation, acceptance, and promotion of the project, and (ii) being willing to consider and negotiate financial guarantees for the project, where appropriate.

 Draft project agreements

 These should be in a form that demonstrates that the promoter understands which are needed and the major issues involved for each to be bankable, but do not yet require significant professional legal involvement/crafting.

 Intermediate Financial Model & Associated Analysis